A Complete Guide on Stack Using Array in C

 During syntax analysis, stacks are used to:

-Moreover, compilers use the stack for the symbol tables and the semantic checks.
+Compilers use stacks for symbol tables and semantic checks.

 6. Function Calls and the Call Stack

-Most importantly, when the function terminates, the stack frame is popped, and control goes back to the function that made the call.
+When the function terminates, the stack frame is popped, and control returns to the calling function.

 7. Operating Systems & Memory Usage